apptainer/singularity-userdocs/introduction.rst

 Why use Singularity?
 ====================

-Singularity was born out of the need to run complex applications on HPC clusters in a simple, portable, and reproducible way.
+Singularity was created to run complex applications on HPC clusters in a simple, portable, and reproducible way.
 First developed at Lawrence Berkeley National Laboratory, it quickly became popular at other HPC sites, academic sites, and beyond.
 Singularity is an open-source project, with a friendly community of developers and users.
 The user base continues to expand, with Singularity now used across industry and academia in many areas of work.

 Many container platforms are available, but Singularity is focused on: